ProjectMitosisOS/mitosis-core/README.md

 ## Overview

-TODO: Describe the information for each rust crate here.
+TODO: Describe the information for each rust crate and overall architecture here.

 ## Getting Started Instructions